BranB97/jobstreet-data-eng-project/README.md

 * Load the data into Google Cloud Storage for further processing.
 * Save the data into BigQuery and organize it using the Star Schema modeling approach.
 * Orchestrate the data pipeline.
-* Visualize the data by creating a dashboard which connects to the database in BigQuery.
+* Visualize the data by creating an interactable dashboard which connects to the database in BigQuery.

 The following sections will elaborate upon the details on the tools and processes involved to create this pipeline.